 However, he was disappointed to have finished 6th, although he understands that many athletes with whom he shared the track would change for him.
 He admits to having had some mistakes and plans to work on them to get back to the position he desires.

 Finishes in second place to qualify for the CrossFit Games 2022

 10th open in which he participates and debuts in the 22.1 live launch against Noah Ohlsen.

-He repeats as winner of the Wodapalooza.
+Repeats as winner of the Wodapalooza.
 He shared the podium with his compatriots Samuel Cournoyer and Alexandre Caron.

-Finished 2nd, 80 points behind Justin Medeiros.
+Finishes 2nd, 80 points behind Justin Medeiros.

 CrossFit Games 2021